TaxCalculationAccelerator/TaxCalculationAccelerator/README.md

 It suits the country with simple tax scheme.
 For example: goods and service tax in Australia 10%, New Zealand 15%, Singapore 8% etc

+This solution aims to allow the Revenue Cloud customers and partners to have a configurable tax solution for simple tax scheme, without the hassle of 3rd party tax engines, and the costs.
+Yes, this solution will be free to all Revenue Cloud customers.

 Note:

 The MVP doesn’t support multiple taxes applied to the same product. (i.e. GST+ stamp duty, CGST+ SGST/UTGST)